Starmapo/Starmapo/README.md

 ### Hi there 👋

-I'm a guy trying to code in HaxeFlixel for Friday Night Funkin' and that's really all I will do here.
-Currently working on my fork of Psych Engine.
-Btw it's privated until it's actually ready to be used.
+I'm a guy trying to code in HaxeFlixel for Friday Night Funkin' and that's really most of what I'll do here.
+Currently working on a PvP mod.

-My pronouns are he/him but you can use they/them idc I'm not gonna throw a hissy fit.
+My pronouns are He/Him.

 * YouTube: https://www.youtube.com/channel/UCBSHdA1QXFNWwmYL6sIbH_g